SMI/SmiServices/README.md

 | [RDMP.Dicom](https://github.com/HicServices/RdmpDicom) | [![Build status](https://github.com/HicServices/RdmpDicom/actions/workflows/dotnet-core.yml/badge.svg)](https://github.com/HicServices/RdmpDicom/actions/workflows/dotnet-core.yml) [![Total alerts](https://img.shields.io/lgtm/alerts/g/HicServices/RdmpDicom.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/HicServices/RdmpDicom/alerts/) [![NuGet Badge](https://buildstats.info/nuget/HIC.RDMP.Dicom)](https://buildstats.info/nuget/HIC.RDMP.Dicom) |
 | [Dicom Template Builder] | [![Build Status](https://travis-ci.org/HicServices/DicomTemplateBuilder.svg?branch=master)](https://travis-ci.org/HicServices/DicomTemplateBuilder)  [![Total alerts](https://img.shields.io/lgtm/alerts/g/HicServices/DicomTemplateBuilder.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/HicServices/DicomTemplateBuilder/alerts/)  |

+## 3.0 Further Considerations

+### 3.1 Human Resource Requirements

+Setting up an SmiServices deployment on a large volume of imaging data requires a number of staff with skills in the following areas:

+- Parallel file system setup and optimisation
+- Database administration (MongoDb and chosen Relational Database)
+- Deployment and configuration skills ([YAML](https://yaml.org/), )
+- Infrastructure management (setting up VMs, server instances etc)

+Once running SmiServices is designed to be used by staff with a background in cohort building and data analysis.
+Familiarity with SQL is beneficial but not required by all analysts if the SQL is abstracted into library methods or gui applications (e.g. [RDMP] Cohort Builder)

+The task of loading identifiable data from disk and understanding it in the MongoDb requires:

+- Knowledge of the MongoDb query language
+- Appropriate governance training for working with identifiable data (e.g. NHS contract)

+### 3.2 Security considerations

+SmiServices is designed to run in a secure offline environment in which network firewalls prevent interaction between any VMs and Servers with the outside world.
+There are no web frontends or management consoles designed for external access.
+All user interaction with tools in the suite should be done over secure VPN via SSH or secure Remote Desktop (for graphical applications).

+SmiServices relies on the security of the environment into which it is deployed.
+Database access permissions and file permissions should be configured appropriately to the users operating the system.
+Where possible connection strings and credentials should use 'integrated security' (i.e. the user account credentials not username/password).
+SmiServices also supports supplying passwords in environment variables for when that is an acceptable solution.
+If supplying passwords in the configuration file directly then this file should be protected from all non root users (i.e. with appropriate file access permissions).

 ## Microservices